ORESoftware/r2g/README.md

 1. You install using `npm install` instead of `npm install --production`, because you need your devDependencies for your tests. (whoops!).
 2. You are testing your package directly, instead of testing it as a dependency of another project.
 In reality, someone will be using your package via `node_modules/X`, and for example, your postinstall routine may behave differently here.
 3. You are not using `npm pack` to package your project before testing it.
 Your `.npmignore`  file could mean you will be missing files, when someone goes to use your package in the wild.
+Likewise, if the "files" property in X-package.json is too passive, you might be missing files as well.
+Using `npm pack` before testing solves that.

 The above things are why you need to take some extra pre-cautions before publishing NPM packages.
 I think everyone has had an `.npmignore` file that accidentally ignored files we need in production.
 And we have all had dependencies listed in devDependencies instead of dependencies, which caused problems when people try to use the library.
 Those are the motivations for using this tool,